The Asylum Process

 Asylum seekers go through a two-step interview process and must report regularly to the Home Office while their claim is under consideration.
 The Home Office first conducts a screening interview to collect the applicant’s personal details and check whether he or she has claimed asylum in the EU before.
 Fingerprints, a photograph and other physical identification information are collected and the applicant is given an application registration card.

-The remainder of applicants attend a more in-depth screening interview within a few weeks where they are asked to describe why they fear persecution in their home country.
+Applicants will then attend a more in-depth screening interview within a few weeks where they are asked to describe why they fear persecution in their home country.
 Applicants do not always have legal representation, though interviews are sometimes delayed to allow them to obtain legal advice.

 - Cash — A single adult currently receives £36.95 per week for living expenses.

 - Housing — Applicants cannot choose where to live, however, and will be sent wherever the Home Office deems housing to be available outside of London and the South East.